-Carey said that it spoke to Mr S on 18 March 2014 to go through what I understand to be its non-advised pro-forma checklist.
-Although it doesn't appear to have provided us with a copy of the particular checklist it filled out in respect of Mr S at the time, despite being asked to do so by the deadline to respond to my provisional decision.
+On 1 April 2014, Carey appears to have spoken with Ms T over the phone to go through what I understand to be its non-advised pro-forma checklist - although it doesn't appear to have provided us with a copy of the particular checklist it filled out in respect of Ms T at the time, despite me asking it to do so in response to my provisional decision.

-Mr S' Carey SIPP was established on or around 23 March 2014.
-And at some point it seems Carey went on to send Mr S' existing pension scheme the respective signed transfer form.
+It seems Ms T's Carey SIPP was established on or around 3 April 2014.
+And at some point it seems Carey went on to send Ms T's existing pension schemes the respective signed transfer forms.

-Carey emailed Mr S on 25 March 2014 and confirmed the details of the call it had with him on 18 March 2014.
-In this email it said, amongst other things, that:
+On 19 May 2014, Carey emailed Ms T and confirmed the details of the call it had with her on 1 April 2014.
+It said, amongst other things, that:

-- It understood Mr S had signed terms of business with Firm C on a non-advised basis. - It had explained that Firm C is based in Spain and it isn't a regulated firm so it can't provide him with financial advice. - Mr S confirmed he hadn't been offered any inducements. - Carey doesn't provide financial advice and neither it nor Firm C are responsible for his investment decisions, which are solely his responsibility. - Having explained that Mr S had the opportunity to seek independent financial advice, the reason he had decided not to is because he felt he had carried out sufficient research himself and didn't need to take advice. - Mr S wished to proceed on an execution only basis without first seeking advice. - Mr S had confirmed that his annual earnings were around £27,500.
+- It understood Ms T had signed terms of business with Firm C on a non-advised basis - It had explained that Firm C is based in Spain and it isn't a regulated firm so it can't provide her with financial advice. - Ms T confirmed she hadn't been offered any inducements. - Carey doesn't provide financial advice and neither it nor Firm C are responsible for her investment decisions, which are solely his responsibility. - Having explained that Ms T had the opportunity to seek independent financial advice, the reason she had decided not to is because she'd conducted her own research and due to the costs involved. - Ms T wised to proceed on an execution only basis without first seeking advice. - Carey also asked Ms T to clarify her approximate annual earnings for its records, seemingly as she hadn't detailed this on her SIPP application form.